-A forum-selection (or venue) clause indicates the state in which a lawsuit may be filed, typically Florida, where most major cruise lines are headquartered (even if the ship itself is registered in another country).
-And despite its obvious inconvenience to plaintiffs living in other parts of the country, most courts have upheld these clauses as reasonable.
+A forum-selection (or venue) clause indicates the state in which a personal injury lawsuit may be filed.
+For example, it might specify Florida because many major cruise lines are headquartered in Miami.
+This is true for many cruise lines even if their ships are registered elsewhere.
+Despite its obvious inconvenience to plaintiffs living in other parts of the country, most courts have upheld these clauses as reasonable.

-A notice-requirement clause requires the injured passenger to file a claim for damages within the time period stated in the contract.
-Maritime law allows a relatively generous three-year statute of limitations for personal injury claims.
-This notice-requirement clause may shorten the window to 12 months for physical injuries, and even shorter (potentially just days after the incident) for non-physical injuries.
+A notice-requirement clause requires the injured passenger to file a claim for damages within the period stated in the contract.
+Maritime law allows a relatively generous three-year statute of limitations for personal injury claims, but your state's laws might trump that generous deadline.
+A notice requirement clause may shorten the window to 12 months for physical injuries, and even shorter (potentially just days after the incident) for non-physical injuries.

 Cruise Ship Accidents: Determining Negligence

-Again, cruise ship operators are not strictly liable for passenger injuries and must be found to have been negligent or acting with willful intent.
-The determination of negligence, under maritime law, primarily hinges on whether a "reasonably careful ship operator" likely would not have known about the hazard that caused the injury.
-The law allows for the understanding that is not possible for even the most careful ship operator to foresee every dangerous condition.
+Cruise ship operators are not strictly liable for passenger injuries.
+Instead, they must be negligent or acting with willful intent.
+The determination of negligence under maritime law primarily hinges on whether a "reasonably careful ship operator" likely would not have known about the hazard that caused the injury.
+The law recognizes that it is not possible for even the most careful ship operator to foresee every dangerous condition.